davefernig/sortable-challenge/README.md

 # Sortable Coding Challenge
 My entry to the Sortable Coding Challenge.
 It is a hashing solution with rule-based pre-processing.
 It runs in linear time, given some basic assumptions (more details below).
-On my machine (1.7GHz) it takes 3.3s with Python 2 (and 3s with Python 3).
+On my machine (1.7GHz) it takes 3.3s.

 ## Requires
-Python 2 or Python 3.
-(I've tested with 2.7 and 3.4.
-If you encounter version compatibility issues, let me know and I'll find a fix!)
+Python 2

 ## Usage